-When you’re your own boss, enrolling in a company 401(k) isn’t an option.
+When you’re your own boss, enrolling in a company-sponsored 401(k) isn’t an option when it comes to saving for retirement.
 A pension?
 Probably not.
-It’s up to you to figure out how you’ll save for retirement.
 But you’re in luck!
-As a self-employed professional, you’ve got a number of unique options for retirement savings.
+You’ve still got a number of options when it comes to retirement plans for the self-employed.
 Here are some of the best ways that solopreneurs can boost their financial health for the future.

-An IRA works similarly to a 401(k) that you would get through an employer, except that you open the account yourself, as an individual.
+An IRA works similarly to a 401(k) that you would get through an employer, except that you open the account as an individual.
 It holds cash and investments that you purchase with your own contributions.
-And the amount of that contribution is generally tax deductible.
-Your investments then grow tax free.
+And the amount of that contribution is generally tax-deductible.
+Your investments then grow tax-free.
 You will, however, pay ordinary income taxes on the money that you withdraw (known as a distribution) from the account during retirement.

-Keep in mind that you’ll be required to start withdrawing money from your IRA when you retire or reach 70½ years of age — whichever happens later.
+Keep in mind that you’ll be required to start withdrawing money from your IRA when you retire or reach age 70½ — whichever happens later.
 The IRS provides resources and worksheets that can help you determine what your required minimum distribution (RMD) is and when you need to start taking it.

 Like a traditional IRA, a Roth IRA is a retirement account that holds cash and investments.
 But, while a traditional IRA defers taxes until withdrawal, a Roth requires you to pay taxes upfront before you make the contribution.
-The upside of this approach is that, at retirement age, you owe nothing in taxes on your withdrawals.
+The upside is that, at retirement age, you won't pay anything in taxes on your withdrawals.
 Plus, unlike a traditional IRA, a Roth IRA comes with no requirement to withdraw money you put into it on a specified timetable.

 “Many investment companies offer pre-packaged plans that you can adopt for your business.”

-Remember: Your total contributions to a Roth and a traditional IRA can't exceed the limits mentioned above.
+Remember: Your total contributions to a Roth and a traditional IRA can't exceed the contribution limits set each year by the IRS.
 And, if your earn more than IRS-specified limits, you can’t contribute to a Roth IRA at all.

 Looking to save more than your IRA annual limits permit?
 Moeller notes that solopreneurs may choose to start their own retirement plans.